Cloudxtreme/DDPS-db2dps/vagrant/README.md

     server running (lg.TLD) and only one exabgp installed, so the `fnmcfg` fails to check if the announced rules are enforced.
   - Currently pgpool2 is not configured
-  - The guest OS is configured with two interfaces: NAT and PUBLIC; edit `Vagrantfile` and change the binding interface to match your environment.
   - Probably a lot of other thing I've forgot